Chains (novel): Synopsis

+Major characters

 Isabel

-The protagonist and narrator of the novel, she is always striving her best to do anything she can do to get her and her sister out of slavery and back to Rhode Island, where they belong.
+The protagonist and narrator of the novel, is always striving her best to do anything she can do to get her and her sister out of slavery and back to Rhode Island, where they belong.
+Isabel's ultimate goal is to find the lawyer who wrote Miss Mary Finch's last will and to set her and her sister free from slavery.
 Though at a very young age—thirteen years old—she has a very tough character and is devoted to anything she does.
-Her cleverness helps her in her various tasks on spying the Loyalists and planning her escape.
+Her cleverness helps her in her various tasks of spying on the Loyalists and planning her escape.
 She is very nurturing towards her younger sister Ruth, knowing that she is the only person who can truly take care of her.
-She befriends a slave boy named Curzon who works for a Patriot, to whom she is a good friend he can always trust, which is shown when she desperately tried to deliver leftover food to Curzon, who is in prison; considering she knows the consequences of helping a Patriot when she herself is working for a Loyalist.
-She also shows a brave spirit when she stands up to Mrs. Lockton and demand the information on the whereabouts of Ruth, who Lockton said she has sold but in truth kept Ruth in hiding away from Isabel to weaken her.
+She befriends a slave boy named Curzon who works for a Patriot, Master Bellingham, to whom she is a good friend he can always trust, which is shown when she desperately tries to deliver leftover food to Curzon, who is in prison; considering she knows the consequences of helping a Patriot when she is working for a Loyalist.
+She also shows a brave spirit when she stands up to Mrs. Lockton and demands information on the whereabouts of Ruth, whom Lockton said she has sold but in truth kept Ruth hiding away from Isabel to weaken her.
 This action results in her being branded with I for insolence on her right cheek as a punishment for standing up to her master, but towards the end of the novel she sees this mark standing for her name Isabel, and is proud to have everyone know her name.
-On the night of the Queens Ball she makes her move on her way to freedom, bringing Curzon along with her.
+On the night of the Queen's Ball, she makes her move on her way to freedom, bringing Curzon along with her.

 Ruth

 Isabel's five-year-old sister and also a slave.
 Ruth, who is suffering from epilepsy, often encounters fits from this sickness.
-She does not talk very often and does what she is told without question, which becomes the more desirable slave to Mrs. Lockton and she would be kept in Mrs. Lockton's chamber for hours to be her personal maid.
-As a young child, she is sometimes stubborn, for example she asks for her baby doll every night before going to bed even though she knows that Mr. Robert Finch has taken away all their belongings.
+She does not talk very often and does what she is told without question, which becomes the more desirable slave to Mrs. Lockton and she would be kept in Mrs. Lockton's chamber for hours to be her maid.
+Because of her aloof behavior, she is sometimes described as "Addlepated".
+As a young child, she is sometimes stubborn, for example, she asks for her baby doll every night before going to bed even though she knows that Mr. Robert Finch has taken away all their belongings.
 Her innocent and vulnerable nature makes her very dependent on Isabel.
-She is sold to a different slave owner midway throughout the book.
+She is sold to a different slave owner in the West Indies midway through the book.

 The Locktons

-The Locktons are the owners of Isabel and her sister Ruth throughout, pretty much the whole book.
-They are both loyalists and try their hardest to make the little girls' lives miserable.
+The Locktons are the owners of Isabel and her sister Ruth throughout most of the whole book.
+They are both loyalists and treat Isabel and Ruth poorly.